Carol Grgic, pt, ocs, cscs

 As seen in:

-Getting Started on your Journey – A Guide to Prepare to Study for the Physical Therapy OCS Exam The OCS is still a few months away.
+Getting Started on your Journey – A Guide to Prepare for the Physical Therapy OCS Exam The OCS is still a few months away.
 You may even be trying to decide whether it is worth your time and money to take the exam.
 Once the decision is made, it’s time to get organized.
+However, with

 How much difference do those 3 little letters make?
 Every career has its highlights, and Physical Therapy is no exception.
 Your first job, a big promotion, landing your dream position, and all the major and minor accomplishments along the way.
 I am fortunate to have spent 30+ years in a field that I love, doing